9 Dog Sleeping Positions & What They Mean

-Dogs may start barking, whining, or jerk their legs during REM sleep, and researchers believe that when dogs behave like this, they may be dreaming, perhaps about finally catching that pesky neighborhood squirrel.
+Dogs may start barking, whining, or jerk their legs during REM sleep.
+Researchers believe that when dogs behave like this, they may be dreaming.
+(Probably about finally catching that pesky neighborhood squirrel.
 Or you!)
 This may happen a few times each night as your dog cycles through the stages of sleep.

 Common dog sleeping positions

 The side sleeper

 A dog sleeping on their side with legs extended is getting some serious deep sleep.
 When you find your dog in this sleeping position, leave them alone to get a prolonged period of restorative rest.
 You might notice that your dog chooses to sleep in a dog bed or on your bed for this deep sleep, and usually choses a spot away from the busiest areas of your home.
 Side sleeping conveys that your dog feels comfortable in their environment and trusts you.

 The lion’s pose

-When your dog sleeps with their head resting on top of their front paws, a position known as lion’s pose, they’re just taking minute to doze off.
+When your dog sleeps with their head resting on top of their front paws, a position known as lion’s pose, they’re just taking a minute to doze off.
 Your snoozing dog is ready to leap into action at a moment’s notice from this sleeping position.
-You may observe that your dog nods off in lion’s pose while sitting at your feet or near the front door, where they can be close to any potential action while sneaking in a short nap.
+You may observe that your dog nods off in a lion’s pose while sitting at your feet or near the front door, where they can be close to any potential action while sneaking in a short nap.

 The donut sleeping position